hawcx/reactnative_sdk/README.md

 ### Android

 No manual steps are required—Gradle picks up the bundled `hawcx-*.aar`.
 Make sure the Android SDK is installed and `ANDROID_HOME`/`adb` are on your path, then run `npm run android`.
+If you upgrade from an older package version, run `cd android && ./gradlew clean` once before rebuilding so React Native re-links the native module.

 ## Quick Start